simon-weber/gmusicapi/README.md

 **Respect Google in your use of the API**.
 Use common sense (protocol compliance, reasonable load, etc) and don't ruin the fun for everyone else.

-As of June, I'm interning at Google.
-Due to their legal policies, I'm not allowed to contribute to the project.
-Sorry, everyone!
-[Odiroot's port](https://github.com/odiroot/Unofficial-Google-Music-API) seems to be actively maintained.

 For those looking to use the api, see the installation and usage sections below.
 Documentation is hosted at Read the Docs: [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest).

 For those looking to port or contribute, see the porting section below.
 There's also a code overview on the wiki: [wiki](https://github.com/simon-weber/Unofficial-Google-Music-API/wiki/Codebase-Overview).